dwave-examples/nurse-scheduling/README.rst

 even work schedules.

-This demo seeks to obtain reasonable results for a nurse schedule, based on IKH's model.
+This demo seeks to obtain reasonable results for a nurse schedule, based on INH's model.
 In our implementation, the number of days is D, and the number of nurses is N. We wish to find a schedule for the N nurses, on the D days, which satisfies the following conditions: